airtai/faststream/docs/docs/en/scheduling.md

 ### Application Wrapper

-If you don't wont to lost application **AsyncAPI** schema or/and lifespans, you can wrap not the broker, but application by itself using `AppWrapper` class.
+If you don't want to lose application **AsyncAPI** schema or/and lifespans, you can wrap not the broker, but the application itself using `AppWrapper` class.

 ```python
 from taskiq_faststream import AppWrapper